 In the past you likely tested for chlorine, pH or alkalinity using a form of water test unless of course you hired a pool service professional.
 With the introduction of smart water care systems the idea was to make the task of testing and balancing easier for the end user without sacrificing accuracy.
-ORP takes care of both with readings that completely automate the testing process while increasing the accuracy in detecting hypochlorous acid, the super chlorine.
+ORP takes care of both with readings that completely automate the pool water testing process while increasing the accuracy in detecting hypochlorous acid.

 ORP is a measurement of chlorines ability to oxidize or eliminate contaminants in pool water.
 It's simply a way to test how capable the chlorine in the water is of eliminating foreign contaminants to keep bathers safe.
 It's important to note that these readings alone don't give us everything we need to know because chlorine is reliant on other factors like pH, stabilizer, alkalinity and even temperature and sunlight.

 The oxygen reduction potential constantly changes with the many variables experienced in swimming pools.
 It's this reason that there isn't a simple test that residential owner's can carry out.
 The readings are taken through complex sensors and computer software and are tracked over time along with pH, CYA and temperature in order to provide accurate chemical dosage recommendations for the end user.

 The future of chemical monitoring and balancing is now a reality with the latest smart water care monitors that use oxygen reduction potential sensors and state of the art technology to monitor pools 24/7 and relay that information wirelessly.
 It completely eliminates the need to test and greatly reduces the amount of time and money spent keeping pool water balanced.